-Risks to patients were assessed and well managed.

-• There were procedures in place for monitoring and managing risks to patient and staff safety.
-There was a health and safety policy available and a poster was displayed in the administration area which identified local health and safety representatives.
+- Risks to patients were assessed and generally well managed. - There were procedures in place for monitoring and managing risks to patient and staff safety.
+There was a health and safety policy available and a poster was displayed in the administration area which identified

+- local health and safety representatives.
 The practice had up to date fire risk assessments and carried out regular fire drills.
 All electrical equipment was checked to ensure it was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of

-- substances hazardous to health (COSHH), infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place for planning and monitoring the number of staff and skill mix of staff needed to meet patients' needs.
+The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health (COSHH) and infection control.
+The practice had undertaken a legionella risk assessment.
+(Legionella is a term for a particular bacterium which can contaminate water systems in buildings) and was taking action to manage any risk identified. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place to ensure enough staff were on duty and staff worked flexibly to cover absences.